raadxrahman/API-Automation-using-Postman/README.md

   - Newman
   - Report: newman-html-extra

+## Scenarios
+  - Login to the System as admin
+  - Create user (Agent / Customer)
+  - Deposite to Agent
+  - Deposite to Customer
+  - Agent can check balance
+  - Customer can can check balance
+  - Customer can withdraw money from agent
+  - Customer can send money to another custome

 ## How to run this project
   - Clone this project
   - Hit the following command: